layer5io/advanced-istio-service-mesh-workshop/lab-7/README.md

 # Lab 7 - WebAssembly and intelligent data planes

 In this lab, you will use the sample application [Image Hub](https://github.com/layer5io/image-hub).
+This version of the Image Hub filter has been simplified for your lab.
+To self-study deeper functionality, try the other version of the Image Hub filter that is available in the Image Hub repo.

 ## 7.1.
 Deploy Sample Application